valeriosouza/google-maps-ready/readme.txt

 2. [Markers sorting](http://readyshoppingcart.com/product/google-maps-plugin/ "WordPress Google Maps plugin")

 == Changelog ==

+= 0.6.3 =
+ * In PRO version - hide AD in admin area
+ * Correct saving map ID for markers from markers tab -> edit marker
+ * Added new option for markers - Add "More info" in description window

 = 0.6.2 =
  * Fix bug with images in markers description on frontend